gjheij/linescanning/misc/ants2fsl.md

 We can use `c3d_affine_tool` to tranlate the ANTs matrices to something that FSL understands.
 We start with the linear part, something that will be called `_0GenericAffine.mat` if you've used ANTs without fancy renaming.

 ### ANTs outside fMRIprep
 If you've run module `05b` from the line-scanning repository, you'll have these files below.
-If you want to use the composite transform from fmriprep, scroll one section down :
+If you want to use the composite transform from fmriprep, scroll one section down:

 ```bash
 src="${DIR_DATA_DERIV}/cat12/sub-${subID}/ses-${anatSes}/sub-${subID}_ses-${anatSes}_acq-MP2RAGE_T1w.nii.gz"